-10. Hundred Days Offensive (7,000,000 Casualties)
+10. Hundred Days Offensive (7,000,000+ Casualties)

-9. Spring Offensive (1,539,715 casualties)
+9. Spring Offensive (1,539,715+ Casualties)

-8. Battle of Somme (600,000+ casualties)
+8. Battle of the Somme (1,000,000+ Casualties)

-7. Battle of Verdun (400,000+ casualties)
+7. Battle of Verdun (800,000+ Casualties)

 6. Battle of Passchendaele

-Canadians: 15,600, British: 275,000 casualties German: 220,000 killed and wounded.
+Canadians: 15,600 casualties British: 275,000 casualties Germans: 220,000 killed and wounded

-4. The first Battle of Marnes (483,000 casualties)
+4. The First Battle of the Marne (483,000 Casualties)

-By 1915, the war in the West had bogged down.
-Both the sides were losing men in pointless assaults against the strong defensive opposition.
-Additionally, Russia’s shocking defeat at Tannenberg had placed it in a difficult situation limiting its ability to act.
-As a result, its Allies were losing a valuable contributor to the war effort.
-With the casualties escalating, the Allies decided to open up a second front.
-To threaten Ottoman- the capital city of Constantinople, Sir Winston Churchill, then First Lord of the Admiralty, decided to attack the Dardanelles (known as Turkey in the modern days).
-There was two purpose behind opening up the second front.
-Firstly, the allies hoped it would help break the deadlock on the Western Front, and secondly, they wanted to bring relief to the beleaguered Russians by opening up a sea route for resupply.
+By 1915, the war in the west had dug in.
+Both sides were losing men in pointless assaults against strong defensive positions.
+In addition, Russia’s shocking defeat at Tannenberg had placed it in a difficult situation, limiting its ability to act.
+As a result, its allies had lost a valuable contributor to the war effort.
+With casualties escalating, the Allies decided to open up a second front.
+To threaten the Ottoman capital, Constantinople, Sir Winston Churchill, then First Lord of the Admiralty, decided to attack the Dardanelles (modern-day Turkey).
+There were two reasons to open up a second front.
+Firstly, the Allies hoped it would help break the deadlock on the Western Front, and secondly, they wanted to bring relief to the beleaguered Russians by opening up a sea route for resupply.

 When initial naval attacks failed, the Allies decided on an amphibious assault to crush the Ottoman army.
-The allies considered the Turks to be weak and were anticipating them to collapse after minimal level of casualty.
+The Allies considered the Turks to be weak and were anticipating them to collapse.
 However, the exact opposite happened.
 The Turkish troops dug in and resisted, impeding the Allied landings.
-This leads to the failure of the allies to fulfill their objective.
-The Gallipoli front eventually bogged down into the same trench warfare as seen on the Western Front as British, Australian and New Zealand forces clashed with the Turks, The allies lost.
-220,000 men and the Turks lost 253,000.
+This led to the failure of the Allies to fulfill their objective.
+The Gallipoli front eventually stagnated into the same trench warfare as on the Western Front as British, Australian, and New Zealand forces clashed with the Turks.
+The Allies lost 220,000 men and the Turks lost 253,000.
 The Ottoman Empire earned a stunning victory.

-2. Battle of Arras (British :158,000|German: 20,000)
+2. Battle of Arras (British Losses 158,000, German Losses 120,000)

-1. Battle of Tannenberg (Russians: 170,000 | Germans 12,000)
+1. Battle of Tannenberg (Russians Losses 170,000, German Losses 12,000)

-Wars are disastrous.
-But every cloud has a silver lining.
-If WWI destroyed, it also paved way for major changes.
-As Lawrence Sondhals put it ‘World War One was the cause, catalyst, trigger and accelerator of revolutionary change on an unprecedented scale’.
+Wars are disastrous, but every cloud has a silver lining.
+Despite the devastation of World War I, it also paved the way for major changes.
+As the writer Lawrence Sondhaus puts it: “World War I was the cause, catalyst, trigger, and accelerator of revolutionary change on an unprecedented scale.”
 But humans never learn.
-They would soon be involved in an even more widespread battle for six years.
+We would soon be involved in an even larger war which lasted for six years.